Babol: Language and ethnicity

 Mazandarani people have a background in Tabari ethnicity and speak Mazandarni.
 Their origin goes back to the Tapuri people, who were forced to migrate to the south coast of the Caspian Sea during the Achaemenid dynasty.

 The native people of Sari, Shahi, Babol, Amol, Nowshahr, Chalus, and Tonekabon are Mazandarani people and speak the Mazandarani language.

 Population

 At the time of the 2006 National Census, the city's population was 198,636 in 55,943 households.
 The following census in 2011 counted 219,467 people in 67,069 households.
 The 2016 census measured the population of the city as 250,217 people in 81,572 households.

-The city is one of the most important cities in the north of Iran, known as a regional center for education, trade, industry, and medical services.
+Babol is one of the most important cities in the north of Iran, known as a regional center for education, trade, industry, and medical services.
 It is famous for its orange groves.

 Geography

 Location

 Babol is in the north of Iran, north-east of Tehran, between the northern slopes of the Alborz Mountains and southern coast of the Caspian Sea.The city is located approximately 20 kilometers south of the Caspian Sea on the west bank of Babolrud River.
 Babol borders Babolsar and Fereydunkenar to the north, Qaem Shahr and Shirgah District to the east, Savadkuh to the southeast, Firuzkuh to the South and Amol to the west.
 Babol University is famous for its spectacular scenery.

 Map showing the location of Babol county as well as Babol city in Mazandaran.